 At first I was worried because when doors opened at 10am, he wasn’t at his booth.
 In fact, he didn’t arrive until after 11am.
 But we stuck through it!
 While waiting on the online queue to buy NYCC 2017 tickets, we patiently stood first in line at his booth.
 When he finally arrived, the energy of the place totally changed!
 While he was setting up his table with 8×10’s and Boba Fett trading cards, not once did he ignore the crowd.
 He kept telling stories, connecting with fans of all ages, and went above & beyond.
 I can’t say enough about Daniel!

 He explained that he was late because of airport luggage mishaps and needed to go clothes shopping with his manager Saira.
 It was quite funny, all the while he was putting his Boba Fett helmet together for display.
 Then I got to talk to him about being in the low-budget “Sharknado: The 4th Awakens” film, Jeremy Bulloch (Boba Fett) & Tem Morrison (Jango Fett), how some other celebrities are just so cold towards fans, and why he’s so blessed to come to cons!
-Then later on (since we were first again at the photo opp) he talked to us even more, congratulating us on our Disney engagement right before we attended Celebration, and how he & his wife also had a special proposal at Walt Disney World (but with Mickey & Minnie too)!
+Then later on (since we were first again at the photo opp) he talked to us even more!
+What an amazing ambassador for the Star Wars universe.

 On our way out we also ran into Tony Todd from Candyman, Star Trek: TNG, the voice of Zoom on CW’s Flash, and Transformers: Revenge of the Fallen.
 Super nice guy!